What is Ex Gratia Payment?

-- Severance pays in some cases if paid voluntarily is another example.
-ESOPs (Employee stock option plans) given to resigned employees voluntarily.
+- E.g., Severance pays in some cases if paid voluntarily, or ESOPs (Employee stock option plans) given to resigned employees voluntarily.

 - Malaysia Airlines had given ex- gratia payments to the families of each passenger aboard missing in the flight accident.

 - The Prime minister of Malaysia announced ex- gratia payments to the judges affected by the 1988 Malaysian constitutional crises.

 - US department of defense announced this payment to the families of each non-US personnel killed in the friendly fire accident in the 1994 Black Hawk shootdown incident.

 - PM of India announced this payment to families of CRPF personnel killed in the Pulwama terrorist attack in J&K state.
 Recently in India, the coal minister raises ex- gratia for fatal mine accidents by three times.

 - An insurance company may make an ex gratia payment to its policyholders when the claim is not tenable.
 However, the company chooses to make such voluntary payment as a matter to have friendly relationships with stakeholders and maintain good customer rapport.

 - USS Vincennes fired upon Iran Air Flight and killed hundreds of individuals; the US government announced this payment to the families of victims.

 Calculation of Ex Gratia Payment